medtagger/MedTagger/backend/docs/introducing_new_tools.md

         ],
     },
 ```

-Below is and example of one of the schemas for label made with rectangle tool:
+Below is an example of one of the schemas for Label made with Rectangle Tool:

 ```python
 'rectangular_label_element_schema': {